 Meaningful: Does your logo carry a deeper meaning or symbolism relevant to the brand?

-- Amazon's logo (2000) has an arrow from 'A' to 'Z', meaningfully symbolizing that they offer everything from A to Z.
+- Amazon's logo (2000) an arrow from 'A' to 'Z', symbolizing that they offer everything from A to Z.

 Simplicity and Clarity:

-Simple: Is your logo easily recognizable and can it be understood at a glance?
+Simple: Is your logo recognizable and understood at a glance?
 Can you walk away and sketch it on a napkin or draw it in the sand?

 Legible: For text-based logos, legibility is crucial.
 Is your typography clear and easy to read?